com-480-data-visualization/NegativeEV/M2_Arthur.md

 ## Project Goal

 Our project, **NegativeEV**, aims to explore the "wisdom of crowds" at extremely short timescales.
-By leveraging a custom, high-frequency dataset combining Polymarket’s 5-minute Bitcoin prediction markets with Binance spot prices, our main objective is to visualize **market calibration**.
+By leveraging a custom, high-frequency dataset combining Polymarket's 5-minute Bitcoin prediction markets with Binance spot prices, our main objective is to visualize **market calibration**.
 Specifically, we want to visually answer a central question: *When a token trades at 70 cents (implying a 70% probability of an outcome), does that predicted event actually occur 70% of the time at such micro-durations?*

 To make this complex, high-frequency financial data accessible, our final product will be an interactive, scrollytelling-driven website.
-Users will be guided through foundational concepts—such as market volume, bid-ask spreads, and basic 2D calibration curves—before being introduced to our core visualization: a **3D interactive surface** that illustrates how market calibration evolves as a function of both time remaining and Bitcoin price momentum.
+Users will be guided through foundational concepts, such as market volume, bid-ask spreads, and basic 2D calibration curves, before being introduced to our core visualization: a **3D interactive surface** that illustrates how market calibration evolves as a function of both time remaining and Bitcoin price momentum.

 This project targets researchers in market microstructure, data scientists benchmarking prediction models, and anyone interested in behavioral finance, offering an unprecedented visual tool to spot where the market systematically over- or under-estimates outcomes.